REV23Docs/rev23-cloudapp-docs/docs/versions/ios.md

 ## 1.3.6 (2025 Sept 8)

-- Fixed a bug that prevented login on iOS 26 (beta)
+- Fixed a bug that prevented login on iOS 26

 ## 1.3.5 (2025 Jul 31)